Example Walkthrough

 Exemplar testing

-The curation of the dataset is complete; finally, it’s time
+The curation of the dataset is complete; finally,

-for pre-processing.
-To streamline this step, and as an added measure
+To streamline this step, and as an added measure for reproducibility and quality assurance,

-of the full dataset that spans the full variation of acquisitions and
+a subset of the full dataset that spans the full variation of acquisitions and

 parameters by including one subject from each Acquisition Group.

-By testing only one subject per Acquisition Group, users are able to
+By testing only one subject per Acquisition Group,

-pinpoint specific metadata values and scans that may trigger
+users are able to pinpoint specific metadata values and scans that may trigger pipeline failures.

-pipeline failures.
-These acquisition groups could then be evaluated in
+These acquisition groups could then be evaluated in more detail and flagged for remediation or exclusion.

-command, to which we pass in v2_AcqGrouping.tsv
+to which we pass in v2_AcqGrouping.tsv as input

-acquisition grouping tsv).
+(the post cubids apply acquisition grouping tsv).

-Since we used the use-datalad
+Since we used the use-datalad flag,

-is a DataLad dataset with the version history
+Exemplar_Dataset is a DataLad dataset with the version history tracked in its git log (see below):

 Once a preprocessing pipeline completes successfully on the Exemplar Dataset, the full dataset can be executed with confidence, as a pipeline’s behavior on the full range of metadata heterogeneity in the dataset will have already been discovered during exemplar testing.